Amber Liu (singer)

 Amber Josephine Liu (born September 18, 1992), also known mononymously as Amber, is an American singer, rapper, and songwriter.
 She debuted as a member of the South Korean girl group f(x) in September 2009.
 In 2015, she became the first f(x) member to make a solo debut with the release of her first extended play Beautiful and has since released solo singles in Korean, English, and Mandarin.

-In July 2018, she joined Steel Wool Entertainment following her original label SM Entertainment’s joint partnership with Steel Wool to manage her American activities.
+In July 2018, she joined Steel Wool Entertainment following her original label SM Entertainment's joint partnership with Steel Wool to manage her American activities.
 In September 2019, she left SM and exclusively signed with Steel Wool prior to the release of her 2020 extended play X. In May 2021, she also signed with Ryce Entertainment for her activities in China following a successful stint as a mentor in survival show Produce Camp 2021.

 Life and career

 1992–2010: Early life and career beginnings

 Liu was born on September 18, 1992, in Los Angeles, California.
 Her parents are from Taiwan and her father has Teochew ancestry.
 She has one older sister named Jackie.
 She attended El Camino Real High School in Los Angeles.

-Liu was cast from SM Entertainment's Los Angeles global audition in 2008, where she and one male were selected to be trainees for SM Entertainment.
+Liu excelled in SM Entertainment's Los Angeles global audition in 2008 where she and one male were selected to be trainees for SM Entertainment.
 After a year and a half of training, she debuted as a member of the South Korean girl group f(x) in September 2009.
 During an episode of the group's reality show, Go f(x), Liu revealed that her parents initially had mixed feelings regarding her music career.
 She stated: "My dad was very cautious, at first ...but then my mom was always supportive from the beginning.
 I really thank her and she also convinced my dad".

 She has composed and written lyrics for some of the group's songs such as "Goodbye Summer" which was a single in their second studio album, Pink Tape, and "Summer Lover" from their third studio album, Red Light.
 Aside from featured songs, she also worked with fellow group mates Luna and Krystal for the soundtrack of KBS drama God of Study, in a song called "Spread its Wings".

 She frequently collaborated with other SM Entertainment artists.
 Labelmate Yuri of Girls' Generation performed a cover of Ciara's song "1, 2 Step" at their first concert, Into the New World, held on December 19 and 20, 2009 in Seoul and featured her as a rapper and dancer.
 The song was then included in their first live album.
 In June 2010, she was featured in the lead single of Taiwanese singer Danson Tang's third Mandarin-language studio album, The First Second.
 She performed the Korean and English rap vocals and was also featured in the song's music video.